 Yes.
 VZfit works with the bike that suits you best: spin, upright, recumbent or folding.
-VirZOOM does not endorse or support VZfit usage on a bicycle with trainer, because people lean to steer which is only safe on stationary bikes that have more weight and stability.
+VirZOOM does not endorse VZfit usage on a bicycle with trainer, because people lean to steer which is only safe on stationary bikes that have more weight and stability.
 The one exception we support is found stable is when paired with a Kreitler Fork Stand.

 VZfit experiences are designed for pedaling and leaning from a seated position, because we found that offers the most intuitive and accurate way to control your virtual motion.
 Pressing the action button is also easiest on fixed handlebars.
 Though our sensors could work on other equipment, we'd have to design new games and sensor processing optimized for them.

-No. Thousands of VirZOOM users have sweat into their headsets with no issue.
+Nope!
+Thousands of VirZOOM users have sweat into their headsets with no issue.
 If you're planning to share your headset though you may want a wipeable "VR Cover".
 A small fan can reduce sweat and increase your sensation of movement.
 And we have found that "Quick Spit" antifog spray prevents your lenses from fogging up, though most don't.

 Our speed sensor can be used for 60 continuous hours, which translates into 4 months at 1/2 hour use per day, or 1 month at 2 hours per day.
-Your account page shows the current sensor battery level, and the VZfit games will show a low-battery warning when it's low.
+Your membership page shows the current sensor battery level, and the VZfit games will show a low-battery warning when it's low.
 Our button doesn't report its battery level but lasts as least as long as our sensor, so we recommend changing it when you change the sensor.
 The sensor takes a CR2032 coin cell while the button takes a CR2016 coin cell.

 Comfortable VR motion is at the heart of our game technology, but some people need to learn how to be in VR like they learned how to ride a bike.
 The older you are, the more time you should take to acclimate.
 We suggest everyone first play our levels marked comfortable, which feature flat terrain and nothing to run into.
 When they've learned how to control their motion and feel good in VR they should try moderate levels with more hills and turning.
 Only when that feels good should they try intense levels with flying.
 Our interface drives new players along this path and encourages tutorials before moderate and intense levels.